Last updated: November 21, 2022

 • Workplace health and safety is a priority.

-• The workplace is committed to taking reasonable steps to encourage COVID-19 vaccination among workers in order to protect them from the hazard of COVID-19.
+• The workplace is committed to taking reasonable steps to encourage COVID-19 vaccination among workers in order to protect them from the risk of COVID-19 and long COVID.

-• The policy is designed to maximize COVID-19 vaccination rates among workers as an important layer of protection against COVID-19.
+• The policy is designed to maximize COVID-19 vaccination rates among workers as an important layer of protection against COVID-19 and long COVID.

 • The policy applies to (indicate whether it applies to all workers, contractors, and/or agency staff).

-• The policy should encourage and support workers to get vaccinated.
+The policy should encourage and support everyone to get vaccinated.
 For example:

-• Strongly encourage workers to seek information from credible sources.
+• Strongly encourage people to seek information from credible sources.

 • Provide workers with flexible hours and/or paid time off to help them get vaccinated.